-One manual reset circuit breaker is located on the right front of the body.
-It has a button that pops out if the circuit breaker trips.
-The 20 amp circuit breaker protects the safety and ignition switch circuits.
+A 5 amp, manual-reset circuit breaker is located on the right front of the body.
+The button pops out if the circuit breaker trips.
+This circuit breaker protects the safety circuits and relays.
+An auto-reset 30 amp master circuit breaker is located in the rear left of the chassis, and protects the charging system.